Solar Energy

 • The size of the system will determine if we need to have an engineering study completed.
 Most of the installations we currently have on our distribution system offset a portion of the electric consumption at the account.
 If a system is designed to produce more than you consume, you will get avoided cost for the additional energy produced.
 Which is less than half of the retail rates.
 No system can be sized to produce more than 120% of their annual usage.

 • Solar disconnect and interconnection requirements will be discussed.
-The REC requirements are listed below.

-• Battery Disconnect: Any system with a battery must have a disconnect on the exterior of the dwelling for disconnecting the battery
+• Battery Disconnect: any system with a battery must have a disconnect on the exterior of the dwelling for disconnecting the battery.

-1. Install System
+3. Install System

-2. Notify Riverland Energy Cooperative when the project is complete and ready for commissioning.
+4. Notify Riverland Energy Cooperative when the project is complete and ready for commissioning.

 Meter Technician Checklist